Julian Trevelyan (pianist): Competitions

 In 2021, he returned to major competition at the Concours Géza Anda, where he was the youngest competitor.
 Over three rounds and the final, he played Debussy, a Chopin study and sonata, a Bach partita, Brahms and Frank Martin, and piano concertos by Mozart and Bartók.
 He won the 2nd Grand Prize for his performance overall in the competition, as well as the Mozart Prize awarded by the Musikkollegium Winterthur for the semi-final Mozart concerto (N° 9), and the Géza Anda Audience Prize voted by the public for his interpretation of Bela Bartók's 3rd Piano Concerto.

-In 2022, he participated in the audition phase of the Sixteenth Van Cliburn International Piano Competition.
+In May 2023, he won the Second Prize at the major International Competition for Young Pianists in Memory of Vladimir Horowitz.
+The competition took place in Geneva, Switzerland due to the Russian invasion of Ukraine.